 - The care gap or quality gap within the safety net setting to be addressed

-- The intervention/treatment/process to be implemented
+- Implementation strategy(ies) to be tested

-- Proposed measurement and analysis plan
+- Proposed outcomes, measurement and analysis plan

 - Please describe your current methodological strengths and the areas you are looking to improve upon with the CIIS Fellowship (200 words).